nauam/Courses/docs/administration/architecture-and-deployment/aws.md

 ### ELB

-Create the ELB called qwcontrolpro-ha-elb.
+Create the ELB called rundeckpro-ha-elb.
 If you defined the HTTPS listener, you must create a new SSL certificate.
 You will upload the SSL cert and key when defining the HTTPS listener.

 - Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/).
 - From the navigation bar, select a region for your load balancers.
 Be sure to select the same region that you selected for your EC2 instances.